Validating Supplier Data Payloads with Pydantic Models Permalink to this section

 }

-raw_payload = { # One row pulled from your supplier feed.
+raw_payload = { # one row pulled from a supplier feed

 "sku": "ACME-12345",